sciZer0/7/v/README.md

 Although nearly the same might be said about Ethereum — Was Ethereum really a fair launch considering how few people had a chance to even hear about it by the time <b>1/2</b> of the supply had already been handed out among less than 7 thousand people by the end of 2014?

+What is those less than 7,000 people compared to 7,000,000,000 people who didn't have a chance to even hear about this global token.

-Another example, the SOL token — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the supply went to people (users).
+Another example, the SOL token — the Solana blockchain — entered the market only after multiple private rounds, and finally just 38% of the total supply went to people (users).

 On any other blockchain, token distribution and the inequality Gini coefficient aren't much better, if any better.

-Probably, precisely the great unfairness and undemocratic nature (not technology that may be great) could **most** prevent each of the existing blockchains from getting mass adoption in the long run.

-Ideally, a blockchain must execute very wide initial token-distribution, and have the best Gini coefficient in the industry.
+Ideally, a blockchain must distribute the native token very widely and equally, and have the best Gini coefficient in the industry.

 The U blockchain ideally solves this problem from day one.